-31. Acquisition and disposals of subsidiary undertakings and investments in joint ventures continued
+31.2 Disposals of subsidiary undertakings and interests in joint ventures during the year ended 31 December 2009

-31.2 Disposals of subsidiary undertakings and interests in joint ventures during the year ended 31 December 2009 In November 2009 the Group sold assets relating to its interest in the Eastfield Group, Slovakia.
+In November 2009 the Group sold assets relating to its interest in the Eastfield Group, Slovakia.
 The Directors do not consider this to be a discontinued operation and accordingly no specific disclosures are made in the financial statements.
 The loss on disposal of these operations was determined as follows: